Step 0:

 Atomic basis set

-Minimal basis STO-3G: for the H₂ molecule uses one 1s orbital on each hydrogen atom.
+Minimal basis sto-3g: for the H₂ molecule - one 1s orbital per hydrogen atom.

 $$